I have been a birth mom for 26 years and navigating what that journey looks like ever since.

 It did not take long for my little bubble world to pop, the disappointment to set in, and what should have been an amazing joyful occasion was filled with bitterness.
 It wasn’t that instant happy reunion that I had dreamed about since placing her in her mother’s arms.
 For the first time since placement, I found myself in need of counseling and guidance because I was flooded with new emotions and fears.
 The fact I needed counseling alone made me feel broken all over again.
 That is the amazing thing about having lifelong counseling for birth moms, it is there to help us navigate through every season of our journey.
 The counseling and guidance offered to me helped me see I was not broken, and my feelings and fears were completely normal.
 My reconnection was awkward, like trying to make a new friend.

 It was and is a constant balance of respecting her parents and the life they provided for her and being there when she reaches out.
 After all, they provided the life for her I was not prepared to do, and I owe her life, love, and happiness to them.

 It is loving her with the truth even if it isn't what she wants to hear and may result in a few weeks of not communicating.
 It is being patient for when she is ready to take the next step in reconnecting even through every part of me is longing for the day I can hold her in my arms again.

 There are two very important things I have learned during our reconnection season.

-One, you never know when you are going to need counseling, so don’t beat yourself up for it when you do.
+One: I will never know when I am going to need counseling, so don't beat myself up for it when I do.

 Now, I own our story!
 I’m proud of it and all of its differences.
 I can rejoice with other birth moms without feeling jealous or bitter, and I keep my faith and have a joyful and expectant hope knowing the story will end the way it’s supposed to.